 During the 14th Göttingen Meeting of the German Neuroscience Society.

-Register your place using the form on this page.
+Register using the form on this page, by 10am CET 16th March.

 In this tutorial, during the 14th Göttingen Meeting of the German Neuroscience Society, Scientifica's Dr. Christian Wilms will present an introduction to the development of optogenetic tools that are available.
 Particular attention will be given to sequential stimulation of multiple cells using one- and two-photon excitation, as well as the use of holographic methods to achieve simultaneous activation of dozens to hundreds of neurons in deeper tissue using two-photon excitation.